 What are sells and bids?

-At cryptocurrency markets like bittrex, you can sell FairCoins (marked red) or bid to buy FairCoins (marked green).
+At only a few cryptocurrency markets you can sell FairCoins (often marked red) or bid to buy FairCoins (often marked green).
 With asks you are setting sell orders above the current price, with bids you are setting orders which are below the current price for buying.

-In order to keep FairCoin stable, you better do not ask when there are already many sell orders.
+In order to keep FairCoin stable, it is better not to ask when there are already many sell orders.
 In general, we recommend to buy and sell FairCoins within the FairCoin community and not a t only markets where speculators try to make a bargain of some bias.